paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 ## 3. Create a Droplet

 Make a [new droplet](https://cloud.digitalocean.com/droplets/new) in DigitalOcean.
 Be sure to name the droplet exactly what your domain is.
-For example, I named my droplet app-lab.me.
+For example, I named my droplet `app-lab.me`.
 Select the smallest size, and whatever region is closest to you.

 In the "Select Image" section, click the "Applications" tab and choose the "Dokku-v0.2.1 on Ubuntu 13.04" option.